-Status: For the current engagement, there were no instances where Chemonics repeated issues related to failing to provide vendor invoices.
+Status: For the current engagement, there were no instances where Chemonics repeated issues related to failed to provide vendor invoices.
 As such, the corrective action has been adequately implemented.

-5. Report: SIGAR Financial Audit 23-28-FA (USAID's Capacity Building Activity for the Afghan Ministry of Education), Financial Audit of Costs Incurred Under Contract No. AID-306-C-17-00005 for the Period of February 1, 2021 through January 10, 2022.
+5. Report: SIGAR Financial Audit 23-28-FA (USAID's Capacity Building Activity for the Afghan Ministry of Education), Financial Audit of Costs Incurred under Contract No. AID-306-C-17-00005 for the period of February 1, 2021 through January 10, 2022.

-Finding 2022-01: Ineligible Payroll Costs Charged to the Program During Emergency Closure Due to COVID-19 - The auditor tested 143 direct cost transactions totaling \$413,861 out of a population of 2,937 transactions totaling \$811,911.
+Finding 2022-01: Ineligible Payroll Costs Charged to the Program During Emergency Closure due to COVID-19 - The auditor tested 143 direct cost transactions totaling \$413,861 out of a population of 2,937 transactions totaling \$811,911.
 Of the 143 transactions tested, no documentation was provided to support nine transactions related to travel in the amount of \$2,025.

-Status: For the current engagement, Conrad tested Other Direct Cost samples, and there were no transactions related to Travel and no instances where Chemonics repeated issues related to support documentation.
-As such, Conrad concluded that Chemonics has taken adequate corrective action on this finding.
+Status: For the current engagement, Conrad reviewed Chemonics' general ledger and tested Travel and Transport samples for the audit period.
+Based on Conrad's testing, this issue was not repeated.
+As such, Conrad concluded that Chemonics' has taken adequate corrective action on this finding.

-Financial Audit of the Special Purpose Financial Statements for Task Order No. AID-OAA-TO-15-00010 Population and Reproductive Health (PRH) activity under the Global Health Supply Chain-Procurement and Supply Management Program
+Financial Audit of the Special Purpose Financial Statements for Task Order No. AID-OAA-TO-15-00007 President's Emergency Plan for AIDS Relief (PEPFAR) under the Global Health Supply ChainProcurement and Supply Management Program